yablacky/pilight_firmware/README.md

 	the shortest expected pulse is the minimal base pulse-width of all your protocols the longest expected pulse is the maximal base pulse-width of all your protocols multiplied by 34

-4. Compile and program attiny:
+4. Compile and program ATTiny:
 ------------------------------
 	make all